 Great transportation relies on land use planning that creates complete neighbourhoods with shops, services, job opportunities as well as infrastructure that allows people to realistically choose to walk, cycle or scooter from their home to their work, recreation and daily shopping needs.

-And it means routing traffic within and through the community in the safest and most effective ways.
 All of these steps are required to increase enjoyment, enhance safety, reduce congestion and shorten commute times.

 Steps to success

 Colwood's 5-Year Financial Plan budgets for ongoing infrastructure upgrades to provide more transportation choices for residents and make it safer, more convenient, and more enjoyable to move in and through Colwood.
+Coupled with the new local jobs and amenities that will come with Colwood Corners, Royal Bay, Royal Beach, Allandale District and the Wale District, Colwood has all the pieces in place to vastly improve how we move around and enjoy our community.

 Watch for transportation initiatives to roll out, including: